Flavors: Vanilla, Chocolate, Berry, Mocha

 Since free shipping is offered, this protein powder gets a score of 11.5.

-That puts Vega Sport right in the middle of most other powders.
+That puts Vega Sport a little on the expensive side.
 There are some that are significantly cheaper, but also some that are significantly more expensive.

 One way to take a lot of the enjoyment out of a protein shake is to have chunks in it.
 That’s why I include mixability as a main part of the score.